-Information commonly utilized by the graduate students within the Department of World Arts and Cultures/Dance and can be found on the departmental "Common Collaboration and Learning Environment" site (CCLE).
-Upon admission to the program you will be automatically added to CCLE.
-To access CCLE, the student should visit https://ccle.ucla.edu/ and log in with a UCLA logon ID and password.
-Many of the forms can also be found online through the Graduate Division website, or by contacting the Graduate Student Affairs Officer.
-Please note the information provided on CCLE does not include all university and non-university sources.
+Information commonly utilized by the graduate students within the Department of World Arts and Cultures/Dance and can be found on the departmental WACD Graduate Affairs BruinLearn site.
+Upon admission to the program you will be automatically added to the module, which will also allow you to receive announcements from the WACD Student Affairs Office.

+To access the module, the student should visit: https://bruinlearn.ucla.edu/courses/98184 and log in with a UCLA logon ID and password.
+Many of the forms can also be found online through the Graduate Division website, or by contacting your Graduate Student Affairs Officer.
+Please note the information provided on the WACD Graduate Affairs Module does not include all university and non-university sources.
 Students are responsible for familiarizing themselves with additional campus and non-campus resources specific to their needs.